 Extra, Extra: Wait, one more General Operating grants opportunity.
 Really?!
-Illinois Humanities is launching a Rural Initiative with support from an anonymous donor focused on helping to foster engagement around the arts and humanities at the community level in rural communities throughout the state.
-Keep an eye open, because this opportunity will be posted soon and you don’t want to miss it!
+Illinois Humanities is launching the Foreground Rural Initiative with support from an anonymous donor focused on helping to foster engagement around the arts and humanities at the community level in rural communities throughout the state.
+Through this new initiative we hope to partner with a number of rural communities across the state.
 There will be a deadline of August 1st, 2022 by 5 p.m.
 CST (no exceptions) and we hope to announce awards by September 15th.
 In addition to 10 or so Gen Ops grants, we hope to end up working more closely with two of the grantee partners (again, to be named in September) on capacity building and collaborative programming in the next few years.
 Stay tuned to not miss it!

 Frequently Asked Questions: